Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

-We claim that if $G$ is not the $k$-cycle $C_k$, then it must contain a chord.
-Indeed, if $G$ is not $C_k$, then there must be an edge $(v, w)$ for some vertex $v \in C_k$ such that $(v,w)$ is not an edge of $C_k$ (i.e.\ if $v = v_i$, then $w \notin \{v_{i-1}, v_{i+1} \}$).
+It therefore remains to show that we cannot have $k \leq 5$.
+First, note that $G'$ cannot be the $k$-cycle $C_k$ in this case, since otherwise we would have $a_G = a_{G'} = a_{C_k} = k-1 \leq 4$, a contradiction.
+A \emph{chord} of $C_k$ in $G'$ is a path in $G'$ between two distinct vertices $v_i, v_j$ of $C_k$ which only intersects $C_k$ at the two end-points $v_i$ and $v_j$.
+We claim that $C_k$ must contain a chord in $G'$.
+Indeed, since $G'$ is not $C_k$, then there must be an edge $(v, w)$ for some vertex $v \in C_k$ such that $(v,w)$ is not an edge of $C_k$ (i.e.\ if $v = v_i$, then $w \notin \{v_{i-1}, v_{i+1} \}$).
 If $w \in C_k$, then the edge $(v,w)$ is a chord by definition, so suppose that $w \notin C_k$.
-Since $G$ is two-connected, removing $v$ does not disconnect the graph, so there must be a path from $w$ to one of the neighbours $v'$ of $v$ on the cycle $C_k$ which does not use the edge $(v,v')$.
-Taking this path from $w$ to the first point at which it intersects the cycle $C_k$ gives the desired chord.
+Since $G'$ is two-connected by Lemma~\ref{lem:t=5_2-conn}, removing $v$ does not disconnect the graph, so there must be a path from $w$ to one of the neighbours $v'$ of $v$ on the cycle $C_k$ which does not use the edge $(v,v')$.
+Taking the edge $(v,w)$ together with this path from $w$ to the first point at which it intersects the cycle $C_k$ gives the desired chord.
+We now proceed on a case-by-case basis on the value of $k$.
+In each case, the acyclic orientation numbers can be checked e.g.\ through applying Equation~\eqref{eq:Tutte_poly} or through using the SageMath software~\cite{SageMath}.